joellord/handson-tekton/README.md

       args: ['-c', 'echo $(find ./code -type f | wc -l) files in repo']
 ```

 Next, you can create a pipeline that will also have an input resource.
-This pipeline will have a single task which will be the `count-files` task you've just defined.
+This Pipeline will have a single task, which will be the `count-files` task you've just defined.

 ```yaml
 apiVersion: tekton.dev/v1beta1